IDD-su18/p3-paige-emily/README.md

 Implementation Video: https://youtu.be/0C5WVhAsVF4

 ## Reflection
 During this assignment, we learned that OpenSCAD files are tough to work with, pre-soldered wires never last, and carrying a pig femur around daily is not fun.

+In our next iterations, we will be testing our device on a fractured animal bone, designing an enclosure to fit over a stethoscope, and implementing an interactive GUI.

 ## Presentation
 https://docs.google.com/presentation/d/1myo9QGSspp70GDENwiBE1i4PZWlbu830GBA4aXYuocU/edit?usp=sharing